 Providing advice and information on hazardous substances

-Effective management of hazardous substances throughout their lifecycle is necessary to avoid adverse health effects from either direct exposure or environmental contamination.
-Community and Public Health’s role relates to situations where there exists a need to protect public health, not withstanding other agencies’ responsibilities.
+The effective management of hazardous substances throughout their lifecycle is necessary to avoid adverse health effects from either direct exposure or environmental contamination.
+Te Mana Ora | Community and Public Health has a role in situations where there a potential risk to public health.

-Contact your local Community and Public Health office for information and advice on hazardous substances including:
+Contact your local Te Mana Ora | Community and Public Health office for information and advice on hazardous substances including:

 • Asbestos;